Liability vs. Cancellation Insurance: Which Do You Need?

 The Bottom Line

-Liability protects your future.
-Cancellation protects your past.
+Liability protects your future guests and legal exposure.
+Cancellation protects your past deposits and payments.

 Most couples should opt for Comprehensive Coverage.
 For an extra $100, you are protecting a $30,000 investment.